reagyd/my-portfolio/README.md

-# my-portfolio
+# This is my Portfolio on github
-Portfolio on AWS
+This Portfolio uses AWS and reactJS